 Hobbies are good to have.
 They give our hands and minds something to do.
 Some hobbies can empty your wallet, while others only cost pennies.
 Sewing is one that can be expensive.
 There are so many gadgets, and fabrics, and machines, Oh my!
 But, it can be inexpensive too.
 I'm here to tell you, you don't need to empty your bank account to sew or advance your skills.
 You won't need an expensive sewing machine that sings to you either.
 Let's take a deep dive into the world of sewing on a budget.

-When I first started sewing, the craft stores weren't half of what they are now.
-They offered one rotary cutter, a few boxes of pins, and 1/3 of the fabric selection they have now.
+When I first started sewing, the craft stores weren't even close to what they are now.
+They offered one style of a rotary cutter, a box of pins, and had a 1/3 of the fabric selection they have now.
 Times have changed and the variety has grown tremendously!
-Hooray!
-Sales are more prominent now along with budget sewing items.
 You can get everything you need to create your masterpieces, without breaking the bank!
 Do you really need 6 different pairs of scissors?
 Not really.
-Think needs vs. wants.
+Think needs vs. wants when you start sewing.
 Ask yourself what a minimalist would do, and you'll be good. ;)

-Grab some coffee and a snack, this is a long one.
+Grab some coffee or tea and a snack, this is a long one.

 What You'll Learn